gavinpardoe/DEP-Enrolment/README.md

 1. Create a policy with the 'Custom' trigger.
 You can use any event name you like but by default the app will look for 'DEP'.
 2. Scope to all or a relivent smart group.
 3. We need to up date the installation progress screen during the installation, we do this using receipts.
 These receipts can be generated using scripts/ commands or delivered using packages.
 This example will use both.
-4. I have broken down the installation progess into 4 sections (these of course can all be modified):
+4. I have broken down the installation progess into 4 sections (these of course can all re-labled, if you just wanted to monitor apps you could change the labels to app names or developer names e.g. Adobe Applications):
   * Applications
   * UI Settings
   * System Settings
   * Security Settings
+5. Add packages & receipts to the policy.
+They need to be order correctly, this can easly be done but putting numbers or letters at the start of the package name e.g. 1-,2- or A-,B-.
+Similar to the below example:
+  * A-InstallOffice2016.pkg
+  * B-InstallSlack.pkg
+  * C-InstallInDesign.pkg
+  * D-Applications.receipt.pkg (delivers the applications receipt, which will cause the installation progress to update)
+  * E-InstallWallpaper.pkg
+  * F-UISettings.receipt.pkg (delivers the uisettings receipt, which will cause the installation progress to update)
+  * G-InstallFonts.pkg
+  * H-SystemSettings.receipt.pkg (delivers the systemsettings receipt, which will cause the installation progress to update)
+  * I-InstallSophos.pkg
+  * J-OSXSecurityUpdate.pkg
+  * L-SecuritySettings.receipt.pkg (delivers the securitysettings receipt, which will cause the installation progress to update)
+6. Add script with priortiy of after (could also be a command) with the following ```touch "/Library/Application Support/JAMF/DEPSetupComplete.receipt"``` this will create the final receipt and tell the DEP-Enrolment app that the process is complete.

+This is just one way of using this, with a little thought and effort this process could be imporved upon.